 When it comes to choosing a five-speed transmission for the MGA, though, there aren’t a lot of options.
 Nonetheless, this is a well-worn path taken by many MG owners over the years, and the Ford T-9 (Type 9) gearbox used in the European Ford Sierra has been found to offer ideal features for transplant.
 It’s light, it’s compact, its ratios are compatible with the MGA and it has been readily available.

 Unfortunately for North Americans, however, that transmission is very rare here.
 Used only in the short-lived and low sales-volume 1980s Merkur XR4-Ti (effectively a turbocharged European Ford Sierra hatch), sourcing a T-9 more realistically requires ordering from the U.K. where the Sierra was much more popular.
 Fortunately, the excellent kit available from Hi-Gear Engineering in England includes all the components (including a transmission, should you need one) necessary for a straightforward conversion.
-Cost for the MGA kit is 850 pounds sterling, plus 675 pounds sterling for the rebuilt Sierra five-speed transmission.
+Cost for the MGA kit at the time of this writing is 850 pounds sterling, plus 675 pounds sterling for the rebuilt Sierra five-speed transmission.
 Shipping is extra.

 Hi-Gear Engineering founder and owner Peter Gamble has been in the five-speed conversion business for over 20 years, now, and it’s a business that’s grown steadily.
 Founded in 1994 after modifying his own MGA 1600, the already retired Mr. Gamble discovered a new career duplicating his efforts for thousands of equally gearbox-challenged MG owners.
 Over time, he adapted his kit for the MGA 1500, the MG TC, TD and TF, the MGB (early and late), and the Magnette.
 He’s also ventured into Triumph territory supplying kits for TR2-TR6 models (for details, go to hi-gearengineering.co.uk).